 - 1. Wear safety glasses and gloves. - 2.
 Be sure that both ends of all hoses or pigtails are secured before pressurizing.
-On the system with the line regulator, turn the line regulator knob counterclockwise until the knob stops turning. - 3.
+Turn the line regulator (center regulator) knob counterclockwise until the knob stops turning. - 3.
 When first pressurizing, do not stand in front of or contact the switchover system.
 Slowly open the cylinder valve.
-Observe the high pressure gauge for a rise in pressure up to full cylinder pressure.
-Warning if this system is equipped without the line regulator, the outlet will pressurize when the cylinder valve is opened. - 4.
+Observe the high pressure gauge for a rise in pressure up to full cylinder pressure. - 4.
 Keep the hand wheel or wrench on the open cylinder valve at all times, to allow prompt emergency shut-off. - 5.
 Inspect all connections for leaks and fix any leaks.
 A leak detection solution may be applied to the connections (if compatible with the application) which indicates leaks by bubbling.
 To further check for leaks, or if the leak detection solution can not be used, close the cylinder valve for a period of time (recommended 24 hours), and observe the high pressure gauge for a drop in pressure.
-If so indicated, recheck the CGA connection and all other high-pressure port connections.
-If equipped without the line regulator, the outlet connections will also need to be rechecked. - 6.
+If so indicated, recheck the CGA connection and all other high-pressure port connections. - 6.
 Never attempt to fix a leak under pressure.
 If leaks are detected, depressurize the system and retighten the connection.
 Begin again at step 3. - 7.
-If equipped with the optional line regulator, slowly turn the line regulator knob clockwise.
+Slowly turn the line regulator knob clockwise.
 This will increase the pressure of the line.
 Adjust to the desired working pressure and again check for leaks using the methods described above.